Skip to content

 Brief summary

-The purpose of the study is to evaluate the efficacy (how well the medicines work) and tolerability (whether participants stop treatment because of side effects from a drug or treatment) of an anti-TB treatment regimen that compares two doses of linezolid (LZD), combined with bedaquiline (BDQ), delamanid (DLM), and clofazimine (CFZ).
-This study will also measure the level of these medicines in the participants' blood.
+The purpose of the study was to evaluate the efficacy (how well the medicines work) and tolerability (whether participants stop treatment because of side effects from a drug) of an anti-TB treatment regimen that compared two doses of linezolid (LZD), combined with bedaquiline (BDQ), delamanid (DLM), and clofazimine (CFZ).
+This study also measured the level of LZD and BDQ in the participants' blood.

 Detailed description

-There is currently no standard of care or single standardized treatment regimen recommended for everyone with drug resistant-tuberculosis (DR- TB).
-Current DR-TB treatments may not be well tolerated and can often have side effects.
-There is a need to identify drugs with enough anti-TB activity (treatment against TB) and good safety profiles that can improve outcomes in the treatment of DR-TB.
-The main purpose of this study is to evaluate the efficacy and tolerability of a new shorter course anti-TB treatment regimen that compares two dosing strategies of linezolid (LZD), combined with bedaquiline (BDQ), delamanid (DLM), and clofazimine (CFZ).
-As a secondary aim, the study will also assess the safety (the level and type of side effects from a drug or treatment) of the combination of these drugs.
-Everyone in the study will take these drugs once a day for the entire treatment period: BDQ, DLM, and CFZ.
-The difference between the two treatment groups in the study is in how participants will take the fourth drug: LZD.
-Participants in group A will take one dose of LZD once a day for the entire treatment period.
-Participants in group B will take a higher dose of LZD once a day for 4 weeks and then continue taking that higher dose of LZD just three times a week for the rest of the treatment period.
+When the study was designed, there was currently no "standard of care" or single standardized treatment regimen recommended for everyone with drug resistant-tuberculosis (DR-TB).
+Current DR-TB treatments were not well tolerated and often had side effects.
+There was a need to identify drugs with enough anti-TB activity (treatment against TB) and good safety profiles that could improve outcomes in the treatment of DR-TB.
+The main purpose of this study was to evaluate the efficacy and tolerability of a new shorter course anti-TB treatment regimen that compared two dosing strategies of linezolid (LZD), combined with bedaquiline (BDQ), delamanid (DLM), and clofazimine (CFZ).
+As a secondary aim, the study assessed the safety (the level and type of side effects from a drug or treatment) of the combination of these drugs.
+Everyone in the study took BDQ, DLM, and CFZ once a day for the entire treatment period.
+The difference between the two treatment groups in the study was in how participants took the fourth drug: LZD.
+Participants in group A took one dose of LZD once a day for the entire treatment period.
+Participants in group B took a higher dose of LZD once a day for 4 weeks and then took that higher dose of LZD just three times a week for the rest of the treatment period.

 Interventions